NLnetLabs/rotonda-doc/manual/source/index.rst

 you want to try it out right away, consider following the :doc:`Quick Tour<quicktour/00_running_rotonda>`, or jump directly to the :doc:`Installation Instructions<installation>`.

-Note that there are currently some :ref:`caveats<config-caveats>` worth being aware of, mostly regarding Rotonda's configuration.

 For more background, read :doc:`why<about/why>` we made Rotonda and how we envision it can be used for different use cases.